-If you’re looking for the best place to buy glasses online or in a store, there are any number of ways you can go: Optical chains, independent optometrists, optical departments in big-box stores and online-only sellers are all options.
+If you’re looking for the best place to buy glasses online or in a store, there are several ways you can go: optical chains, independent optometrists, optical departments in big-box stores or online-only sellers.

 Zenni’s prices start at around $12 for a basic frame with prescription lenses.
 That price includes shipping!

 “The big knock on Zenni historically was lousy customer service, but they have improved in that area,” Clark says.
 “I’ve used them multiple times and never had a problem.”

 But while both Clark and Consumer Reports believe that Zenni is among the best places to buy glasses online, it’s far from the only game in town.

 If you’re more comfortable with seeing an eye doctor and ordering frames the traditional way, Costco Optical may be worth visiting.

 Consumer Reports takes a look regularly at eyeglass retailers, and its website says Costco Optical is currently the #1 best place to buy glasses in America.
 According to Clark, this isn’t surprising.